semack/AspNetCore.FriendlyExceptions/README.md

 This code based on [Owin Friendly Exceptions Middleware](https://github.com/abergs/OwinFriendlyExceptions) created by [Anders Åberg](https://github.com/abergs) and has been adapted for ASP.NET Core usage by [Andriy S'omak](https://github.com/semack).

 ## Installation
-Before usage of the library [Nuget Package](https://www.nuget.org/packages/AspNetCore.FriendlyExceptions/) must be installed.
+Before using of the library [Nuget Package](https://www.nuget.org/packages/AspNetCore.FriendlyExceptions/) must be installed.

 `Install-Package AspNetCore.FriendlyExceptions`

 ## Examples of usage
-There are a two ways of usage of the library: using ExceptionFilter or registering Midlleware.
+There are a two ways of using of the library: using ExceptionFilter or registering Midlleware.
 You can choose any of them.

 ### Configuration
 Add transformation rules to the Startup.cs file.